 10. Castro Street

 If you want to see the most colorful street in the U.S., head over to Castro Street.
 This neighborhood is one of the oldest and well-known gay neighborhoods in the world.
+San Francisco is known for having a large LGBTQ community and hosts many parades throughout the year.

 Also, fun fact: Did you know it’s legal to be naked in San Francisco?
 You can witness people exercising this right first-hand!
 This is your chance to experience, real and true San Francisco, ha!